mas16/HX_Pandas/README.md

 This script will read raw, uncleaned nmrPipe output ```.tab``` (flat file) and extract relevant data for fitting serially collected HX data.
 Number of data points used in the fitting can be arbitrary.

 Data are fit to standard three parameter exponential decay of form:

+$x + 1 = 3$

 $$I(t) = I(0) * e^{(-Rt)} + b$$